ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 ## Next steps

-With the presentation of this new group of Campeon(e|a)s, we begin the third edition of the program.
-Over the next year, these individuals will receive training in package development and community management, work on their projects, and carry out outreach and open science promotion activities in their institutions and organizations.
+With the introduction of this new group of Campeon(e|a)s, we’re kicking off the third edition of the program.
+Over the next 12 months, these individuals will receive training in package development and community management, work on their projects, and engage in outreach and open science advocacy within their institutions and organizations.

-If you want to follow the development of their projects, don't miss our blog articles, news in our newsletter and social networks.
+If you’d like to follow the progress of their projects, stay tuned to our blog posts, newsletter updates, and social media channels.